Functor homology over an additive category: The generalized comparison theorem

 \section{The generalized comparison theorem}

 Throughout this section, $k$ is an infinite perfect field of positive characteristic $p$, $\pi:\A^\op\to k\Md$ and $\rho:\A\to k\Md$ are two additive functors and $F$ and $G$ are two strict polynomial functors over $k$ (possibly non-homogeneous, cf. section \ref{subsec-nonhomogeneous}).
-We also fix two positive integers $r$ and $s$, and for $0\le i<s^2$ we let $T_i$ denote the $k$-vector space:
+In this section we state and prove the generalized comparison theorem, which computes $\Tor^{k[\A]}_*(\pi^*F,\rho^*G)$ in terms of the generic homology $\Tor^\gen_*(F^\dag,G)$ for some functor $F^\dag$ constructed from $F$, $\pi$ and $\rho$.
+Then we spell out explicitly some special cases of the generalized comparison theorem in subsection \ref{sec-special-cases}, in particular we establish theorem \ref{thm-intro-F-lin-case} of the introduction.
+Finally, we give the $\Ext$-versions of the generalized comparison theorem in subsection \ref{subsec-Ext-comp}.